scriptsorwhatever/MapMagnet.py/README.md

 ## Usage
 Run the script and follow the prompts to enter the city and keywords for your search query.
 The script will then fetch and store the data in your database.

-## Contributing
-Contributions to MapMagnet are welcome!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add some feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Create a new Pull Request.

 ## License
 MapMagnet is released under the MIT License.
 See the LICENSE file for more details.